vchen51/cse110-sp21-group20/specs/users/persona2.md

 ## Short-Term Goals
 - Get straight A's in all of his classes as getting into a top university such as Harvard requires a very solid GPA
 - Get involved in an organization at his school to help him with his resume.
-He prefers the organization to be something related to social movements/social issues.
+He prefers the organization to be something related to social movements/social issues
 - Get started on a research study by asking multiple professors to be their assistants
 - Start reading books not related to his major.
 Books like 12 Rules for Life by Peterson or The Organized Mind